A Message from the Superintendent

 During any emergency, our first priority is the safety of our students and staff.
-In order to provide an effective response to any school crisis, the District has developed an Emergency Response Plan.
-The Plan works in conjunction with other local emergency plans, since a school emergency could require the involvement of numerous agencies.
-The plans created for individual schools, along with the District Plan, are reviewed annually and after an emergency occurs.
+In order to provide an effective response to any school crisis, the division has developed an emergency response plan.
+The plan works in conjunction with other local emergency plans, since a school emergency could require the involvement of numerous agencies.
+The plans created for individual schools, along with the division plan, are reviewed annually and after an emergency occurs.

-There is an on-site emergency response team at each school, along with a District-based Emergency Response Team that provides support and aid to schools at time of an emergency.
+There is an on-site emergency response team at each school, along with a division-based emergency response team that provides support and aid to schools at time of an emergency.
 All staff is regularly trained on emergency protocols and drills are practiced at each school.

 Although standardized protocols and procedures provide the basis for our response, the way in which we respond to an emergency is greatly influenced by the specifics of an incident.
 We are driven foremost by our concern of ensuring student and staff safety.

-Our District collaborates closely with local emergency personnel to ensure plans are coordinated with appropriate agencies.
-The District’s plans do not replace the authority of law enforcement, fire or EMS – staff members work in full co-operation with these agencies.
+Our division collaborates closely with local emergency personnel to ensure plans are coordinated with appropriate agencies.
+The division’s plans do not replace the authority of law enforcement, fire or EMS – staff members work in full co-operation with these agencies.

 We appreciate your support and assistance in our continued safety efforts.